Maikuolan/Common/_docs/NumberFormatter.md

 1.234.567,89
 ```

-#### Base member.
+#### Base property.

 ```PHP
 public $Base = 10;
 ```

-The Base member tells the number formatter which base to use to express numbers.
+The Base property tells the number formatter which base to use to express numbers.
 This will typically be 10, but sometimes other bases may be needed.
 The mechanism for switching between bases relies upon PHP's internal `base_convert()` function, which requires that bases be between 2 and 36 inclusive.
-The Base member must therefore be set to a value between 2 and 36 inclusive (otherwise it won't work properly).
+The Base property must therefore be set to a value between 2 and 36 inclusive (otherwise it won't work properly).

 An example that uses `1e+9` (`1,000,000,000`):